sjrojanooo/great-expectations/README.md

 2. Validation
    - Simply put this validates your data, and alerts which expectations passed or failed the suite of expectations.
 3. Document
    - Is a human readable report that provides a table of contents for all your expectations.
-Selecting individual expectations will render a continuously updated data quality report.
+Selecting individual expectations will render a continuously updated data quality report for a given batch of data.
 4. Profiling
    - Promotes reusability of data quality checks.
 Instead of having to re-write a suite of expectatons you have the choice to configure or re-use a suite of expectations on from a batch of data.
-A new feature is the option to produced a Rule based profiler that will allow you to configure a profiler on via YAML file.
+A new feature is the option to produced a Rule based profiler that will allow you to configure a profiler via YAML file.
 5. Checkpoint
-   - Not a checkpoint for the read me...
-This component actualy produced validation results and can also be tuned to result in an optional task to be performed.
-Think of it almost like a try and except, you can catch the exception and return direct the next level of operations.
+   - Not a checkpoint for the read me... (hah..hah..)
+This component actually produces validation results and can also be tuned to result in an optional task to be performed.
+Think of it almost like a try and except, you can catch the exception and direct the next level of operations.
 This can be used to send an automated email, slack, or customer notification to your team members.

+#### Let's get started
+1. Build the docker image, and tag it great-expectations
+   - `docker build -t great-expectations .`
+   - lets run it in detached mode, only having the image run in the background.
+   - `docker -d great-expectations`